rosarp/account-management/README.md

 ##### How to run the server:

-To run the spring boot server, run the below commands
+To run the spring boot server, run the below commands.
+If HTTPS is configured using customizer then add -Dkeystore.file as below.
+Otherwise skip it.

 ```
 $cd ./build/libs
-$java -jar account-management-0.0.2-SNAPSHOT.jar
+$java -Dspring.profiles.active=production -Dkeystore.file=file:///$PWD/src/main/resources/keystore.p12 -jar account-management-0.0.3.jar
 ```